DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

-# Part I: Review of MCDs and the Frequnecy Seriation Model
+# Part I: Review of MCDs and the Frequency Seriation Model

 ## 1. Recall how to Compute a Mean Ceramic Date (MCD)
 - Think back to Workshop 5...